How to Trade Like a Professional Oil Trader - Crude Oil Trading Tips

 There are many technical indicators you can choose from, and picking the right one is important if you want to make good trades.
 The best crude oil day trading indicator is the Stochastic RSI indicator.
 At least that’s what we found out after trading for many years the Oil market.

-Note*: the preferred Stochastic RSI settings is 20-periods.
+Note*: the preferred Stochastic RSI settings are 20-periods.

 The second technical indicator we’re going to use to spot cycles in the commodity market is the CCI indicator.

 The CCI indicator was really designed to find cyclical trends in the Oil market and to be used as a bearish or bullish filter.

 Technically, the best way to interpret the Commodity Channel indicator is as follows.
 A positive reading above the zero line is a bullish signal and a start of an uptrend, while a negative reading below the zero line is a bearish signal.

 Step #2: Wait until the Stochastic RSI indicator shows an overbought reading for a prolonged period of time.